MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/FinancialServices/overview.md

 # Overview of Microsoft Cloud for Financial Services entities

 This section provides the information for Microsoft Cloud for Financial Services entities.
 Microsoft Cloud for Financial Services offers a comprehensive set of solutions for the Financial Services industry that brings together capabilities of Microsoft Dynamics 365, Power Platform and Microsoft Azure.
-The Retail banking data model enables Financial Services organizations to quickly deploy solutions using a common collection of entities.
+The Retail banking data model enables financial services organizations to quickly deploy solutions using a common collection of entities.

 For more information, see [Microsoft Cloud for Financial Services](https://docs.microsoft.com/en-us/dynamics365/industry/financialservices/overview).